jonathan-vella/secure-networking-hackathon/challenges/Challenge-06.md

 ## Success Criteria

 - Present an updated environment diagram.
-- EWith the exception of Azure Firewall, no other public IP addresses should be used
+- Ensure that With the exception of Azure Firewall, no other public IP addresses are in use.
-- Verify users in various regions are directed to the closest workload.
+- Verify that users in various regions are directed to the closest workload.
+- Simulate a regional outage and verify that traffic is redirected to the next closest region.
 - Ensure that the app tier is using a private IP address to access the DB and not able to access the public IP of your Azure SQL DB.
 - DNS concepts should be understood and explained in the solution.